Selenotypus: In captivity

 The keeping of tarantulas in captivity is a growing hobby in Australia, but with the country's strict import laws, only local species can be kept.
-As one of Australia's slowest-growing species, S. plumipes is not ideal according to Queensland Museum.
+As one of Australia's slowest-growing species, S. plumipes is not ideal, according to Queensland Museum.

-A glass fish tank is sufficient for keeping tarantulas, with a variety of substrates, peat moss or coconut peat being most often recommended.
-It is best to recreate conditions in the wild as best as possible.
+A glass fish tank is sufficient for keeping them, with a variety of substrates, peat moss or coconut peat are often recommended.
 Humidity is important, especially when the spider is moulting, although fresh air should be allowed to circulate.
 A shallow water bowl should be provided.
 Misting of the tank is recommended if the tank becomes dry.

-When young, the spider can be fed quite regularly, but as it grows older, it is not necessary to feed it more than once or twice a week.
+When young, the spider can be fed regularly, but as it grows older, once or twice a week is sufficient.
 Prey items can include crickets, wood cockroaches, mealworms and, when fully grown, pinkie mice.

 Thousands of tarantulas are estimated to be taken from the wild each year, mostly from Queensland.
-This rate of harvest is clearly unsustainable.
-Some collectors are using their spiders for captive breeding.
+This rate of harvest is unsustainable.
+Some collectors use their spiders for captive breeding.
 For the fast-growing bigger species, such as Phlogius crassipes, this is a better solution than wild harvest.

 Although S. plumipes is fairly docile compared to other Australian tarantulas, it is nevertheless venomous, and should not be handled.